+Thank you so much, Hon.
+Temporary Deputy Speaker.
 Members, I rise to support this Motion because it is very important for the children of Kenya.
 Some of us are in Parliament today because we got fed in school during former President Moi's time.
-I want to support this Motion because we have families back at home which cannot afford three meals in a day.
-If this programme is rolled out in our public schools, school enrolment rate will increase and the Kenyan children will get the universal primary school education.
-This programme does not need piloting.
+I want to support this Motion because we have families back at home who cannot afford three meals in a day.
+If this programme is rolled out in our public schools, school enrolment rates will increase and the Kenyan children will get the universal primary education.
+This programme does not need even piloting.
 Since the feeding programme was started in secondary schools, so many pupils have enrolled in schools.
 So many secondary schools are feeding students back in Suna West Constituency and we have realised an increase in the number of students enrolling into secondary schools.
-I am urging Members that we set aside lot of money for the programme.
+I am urging Members that we set a lot of money aside.